North Carolina Bank Statement Loans Made Simple.

 Bank Statement Loan Alternatives

 - FHA loans: FHA loans are ideal for first-time home buyers or borrowers with lower credit scores, offering lenient qualification criteria and a down payment as low as 3.5%.
-These loans are backed by the Federal Housing Administration, making them a reliable option for many buyers.
+These government-backed loans can be used to buy a home and also offer streamlined refinance and cash-out refinance options.

 - VA loans: VA loans in North Carolina provide unmatched benefits for eligible veterans, active-duty service members, and their families, including no down payment and no private mortgage insurance (PMI).
-These loans are backed by the Department of Veterans Affairs and offer highly competitive interest rates.
+In addition to VA purchase loans, we offer VA streamline refinance and VA cash-out refinance loans.

 - Jumbo loans with 10% down: Available for qualified borrowers.
 Jumbo loans in North Carolina are geared to help individuals with the purchase of large properties, but they require the same type of credit and income checks as traditional loans.